-The world’s busiest airports are major connecting hubs for travellers from around the globe.
+The busiest airports in the world are major connecting hubs for travellers from around the globe.

-The list below consists of airports that are ranked by the volume of passengers.
-In the calculations are included: the departing passengers, arriving passengers, transferring passengers and direct transfer passengers.
+The list below consists of airports ranked by the volume of passengers.
+This includes all departing, arriving, transferring and direct transfer passengers.

-The list is based on the figures from the preliminary report released by the Airports Council International(ACI).
+The ranking is based on the figures from the last report released by the Airports Council International(ACI).

-We also have a separate article ranking the biggest airports in the world by area, so make sure you check it.
+We have a separate article ranking the biggest airports in the world by area - make sure you check it out.

-So which are the biggest airports by passenger movements?
+Which are the world’s busiest airports by passenger number?

 #1 Hartsfield-Jackson Atlanta International Airport (ATL)

-Hartsfield- Jackson has been the world’s biggest airport by passenger traffic since 2000.
-Its business has only grown since then.
-As of 2019, more than 107 million passengers arrive or depart from Atlanta International Airport each year.
-This means that the airport accommodates nearly 295,000 passengers daily.
+Hartsfield-Jackson has been the world’s biggest airport by passenger traffic since 2000.
+In 2019, more than 110 million passengers arrive or depart from Atlanta International Airport.

-Hartsfield-Jackson Airport serves as the main hub of Delta Air Lines and 72% of its flights are operated by Delta.
+ATL serves as the main hub of Delta Air Lines, which operate 72% of its flights.

 #2 Beijing Capital International Airport (PEK)

-Beijing Capital has become an important meeting point of Asia, Europe and North America.
-Nevertheless, the airport has retained its Chinese roots.
+Beijing Capital has become an important meeting point of Asia, Europe and North America, but the airport has retained its Chinese roots.
 Passengers can walk through miniature imperial architecture with gardens and bridges imitating Beijing’s famous Summer Palace.
-Travellers with a longer layover can also pay a short trip to the Great Wall of China.
+Those with a longer layover can also pay a short trip to the Great Wall of China.

-LAX served more than 87 million passengers in 2018, which makes it the fourth busiest airport in the world.
-It comes second in the United States for passenger movements, according to Airports Council International.
+This airport served more than 88 million passengers in 2019, becoming the third busiest airport in the world.
+It comes second in the United States for passenger movements.

 As it is by far the largest airport on the East Coast, it serves as a hub for all major US airlines.